aselshall/eds/L/L1/Installing_python.md

 **Note:** Make sure you that you have a 64-bit system.
 If you do not know: Use the search icon near `Start Menu` and search for `About` that will take you to`Settings`: `About` where you can know if you have a 32-bit or 64-bit processor.

 ### 2. Install and run Jupyterlab
 You do not want to use Python in a back screen, so need to install a graphical user interface(GUI).
 For programming languages, a GUI is refered to as interactive development environment (IDE).
 The IDE that we will use for this course is [Jupyterlab](https://jupyter.org/), which is an open-source IDE for Python, R, MATLAB/Octave, and many more.
-For installation details you can check the [JupyterLab documentation](https://jupyter.org/install), or follow these steps:
+In Python we generally use `pip` or `conda` for installation.
+For JupyterLab installation details you can check the [JupyterLab documentation](https://jupyter.org/install), or follow these steps:

 Open your Anaconda Prompt(Miniconda3) from the Windows Start menu and install JupyterLab with pip:
 ```code
 pip install jupyterlab
 ```
-Alternatively, you can install JupyterLab with a conda forge channel by running this command:
+Alternatively, you can install JupyterLab with conda with conda-forge channel by running this command:
 ```code
 conda install -c conda-forge jupyterlab
 ```